 Whether it’s a portrait of a mythical siren in a green circle or a red-and-white Play button, logos are all around us.
 Many for-profit companies use logos to identify their products and services, but nonprofit organizations have just as much to gain from effective logo design!

 In this guide, we’ll walk through all you need to know to start designing nonprofit logos, including:

 - Tools to Get Started With Designing Nonprofit Logos

 Every nonprofit can benefit from a well-designed logo, whether your organization is just starting out or has been around for some time and wants to take its branding to the next level.
 Using the tips and tricks in this guide will put you well on your way to creating the best one.

 What Makes a Good Nonprofit Logo?

-As far as logos are concerned, tone refers to how the design reflects your organization’s mission and values.
 Your logo influences how your supporters perceive your nonprofit, so you’ll want to make it memorable, impactful, and unique.

 8 Tips for Designing Nonprofit Logos